Visit Wat Yai Suwannaram (Phetchaburi)

 This temple is a must to admire the murals by great masters of Ayutthaya period.
 It was built during the 17th century and renovated during the reign of Rama V at the end of 19th century.
 The first thing you see is a beautiful wooden hall housing a preaching throne with intricate woodcarvings.
 The main shrine hall building containing 300 years old mural paintings of mythical angels.
 In front of it stands a somptuous Standing Buddha image.
 Next to it a beautifully Tripitaka library stand on a pound with two snakes statues.
 The temple is under renovation.
 It is probably our favorite temple in Phetchaburi city.

-Practical information about Wat Yai Suwannaram
+Guide to visit Wat Yai Suwannaram

 No amdission fee